Course syllabus

 Production: Common fuels/production types, waste heat, combined heat and power, ”production portfolios”, connections to other district heating and cooling-grids, transfer, scale, heat demand, system density, accumulators, organisation.

-Usage house/apartment heat loads, internal distribution, radiators, hot water circulation, comfort, indoor temperature, floor heating, hot water usage, appliances, temperature.
+House/apartment heat loads, internal distribution, radiators, hot water circulation, comfort, indoor temperature, floor heating, hot water usage, appliances, temperature, bacteria Legionella.

 Examination details